-Certain breeds are more prone to having diabetes.
-This disease will also show itself around the seventh to ninth year of the canine?s life.
+Certain breeds are more prone to diabetes.
+This disease will also show itself around the seventh to the ninth year of the canine's life.
 There are limited options, if any at all, that will help your pet if he is diagnosed with diabetes in the more advanced stages.
 Listed are symptoms of dog diabetes that you should look out for.

 1. Excessive thirst and urination.
 Diabetes causes the canine to adequately process glucose.
-He will try deal with the overproduction of glucose by urinating more frequently than usual which in turn, causes him to be thirsty and drink more water.
+He will try to deal with the overproduction of glucose by urinating more frequently than usual which in turn, causes him to be thirsty and drink more water.
 This is not to be confused with bladder infection or incontinence as found in older dogs.
-Observe the appearance of the urine? urine that is too runny and pale is often a sign of diabetes.
+Observe the appearance of the urine.
+Urine that is too runny and pale is often a sign of diabetes.

 3. Significant increase in weight.
 Diabetes causes insulin deficiency which implies that the dog will not be able to burn sugar as he normally could.
 This means that a lack of energy and an increase in body weight is to be expected.
 When the dog begins to gain weight without any particular reason, something is not working right in his body and you must have him checked immediately.

 It is of vital importance that you remember and take note of any changes in your dog.
 Symptoms of dog diabetes will manifest and when they do, be sure to take them to your vet as soon as you are able.
-Diabetes, sometimes lead to canine death but when it is discovered early on will not prove to be terminal.
-Maintain regular vet appointments to ensure your pet?s optimal health.
+Diabetes sometimes leads to canine death but when it is discovered early on will not prove to be terminal.
+Maintain regular vet appointments to ensure your pet's optimal health.

 Additional please check this article also: Understanding Dog Diabetes and Ketoacidosis (barkleyandpaws.com)